KasparEtter/ef1p/internet/index.md

 You can measure the speed of your Internet connection with tools such as [speedtest.net](https://www.speedtest.net/).
-A high download speed is important for watching high-definition videos and downloading large files such as computer games and software updates.
+A high download speed is important for watching high-definition videos and downloading large files, such as computer games and software updates.
-A high upload speed is important for participating in video calls and uploading large files such as videos or hundreds of pictures.
+A high upload speed is important for participating in video calls and uploading large files, such as videos or hundreds of pictures.
 As a rule of thumb,
 you can divide the number of megabits per second by ten to get a rough estimate for actual megabytes per second due to the aforementioned overhead.
-Please keep in mind that Internet communication is routed over many links and that any of the links (including the Wi-Fi link to your own router) can limit the overall performance.
+Please keep in mind that Internet communication is routed over many links and that any of the links, including the Wi-Fi link to your own router, can limit the overall performance.
 For example, if a server you interact with has a slow connection or is very busy, then paying more for a faster Internet at your end won't improve the situation.